 The Boat People

-- The Boat People is on the Canada Reads 2018 longlist
+- Why Mozhdah Jamalzadah thinks The Boat People should win Canada Reads

 - 24 works of Canadian fiction to watch for in the first half of 2018